The Ratemaking Process

 Parties in a rate case meet in a pre-hearing conference to discuss issues in the case.
 This procedure may help parties reach agreements which settle all or some issues in the case.
 This frequently results in cases being concluded sooner than the 11-month time period provided by law.
 The Commission must approve any proposed settlement to ensure that the agreement is a reasonable resolution of the case and in the public interest.

 Ratemaking is a two-step process.
-The first step is to determine the utility’s “revenue requirement” -- the amount of money it should collect from its retail customers each year.
+The first step is to determine the “revenue requirement” -- the amount of money the utility should collect from its retail customers each year.

-The determination of the revenue requirement focuses on four factors: (1) the “rate of return” or profit the utility has an opportunity to earn; (2) the total investment or “rate base” upon which a return may be earned; (3) the accumulated and on-going depreciation of plant and equipment; and (4) the company’s reasonable and prudent operating expenses.
+The determination of the revenue requirement focuses on four factors: (1) the company’s reasonable and prudent operating expenses; (2) the total investment or “rate base” upon which a return may be earned; (3) the accumulated and on-going depreciation of plant and equipment; and (4) the “rate of return” or profit the utility has an opportunity to earn.

 Local Public Hearings

-In some cases, the Commission will hold local public hearings to give the public an opportunity to express its opinion.
+In some cases, the Commission will hold local public hearings to give the public an opportunity to express its opinion and/or bring any service-related issues to the Commission's attention.
 Local public hearings are generally held in communities affected by the proposal.

 The five members of the Missouri Public Service Commission read the written testimony, review exhibits and briefs, hear the cross-examination, ask the witnesses questions and weigh the evidence in order to reach a result.